sdziallas/comp55/docs/labs/10-A-Mult-Timers.md

 ```

 This type of implementation will always work,
-the only small caveat is that it may affect performance if what is implemented in ```actionPerformed``` is in fact long.
+the only small caveat is that it may affect performance if what is implemented in ```actionPerformed``` is long.
 But for 95% of you,
 if you understand this approach,
 I am OK with you using this.
-In fact in previous classes this is what I would recommend students to do.
+In previous classes this is what I would recommend students to do.

 ## Implementing multiple timers for tasks that work on unique resources

 For instances where each task will work on its own unique resource,
-multiple timers are acceptable and will not cause concurrency issues because as long as either of the timers do not change shared resources.
+multiple timers are acceptable and will not cause concurrency issues
+**as long as either of the timers do not change shared resources.**

 You can have multiple timers that each have a different listening object.
 This would allow you to separate the ```actionPerformed```.